 Diversity is the scope of differences.
-Equity and inclusion is involvement and action.
+Equity and inclusion are involvement and action.

 Here are some examples of how we’re making Equity, Diversity and Inclusion part of our everyday operations at all levels of the company:

 - Since 2014, women on our Board has risen from 9% (1 woman out 11 Board members) to 44% (4 women out of 9 Board members) currently.

 - The Board Diversity Policy allows that: